ProNoob702/EmployeeCrud/README.md

 # Intro
-This project was project with dotnet angular spa template , I did use .NET 6 and Angular 13
+This project was created with dotnet angular spa template , I did use .NET 6 and Angular 13

 # Screenshots
 ### Login page